GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Introduction

 \section{Introduction}

-Database Management Systems (DBMSs) often create spatial indexes such as R-Tree~\cite{G84}, KD-Tree~\cite{B75}, and Quad-Tree~\cite{S84} to accelerate queries on geospatial data.
+Database Management Systems (DBMSs) often create spatial indexes such as R-Tree~\cite{G84}, JED-Tree~\cite{B75}, and Quad-Tree~\cite{S84} to accelerate queries on geospatial data.
 Although spatial index structures shorten query response time, they rely on complex tree structures to narrow down the search space.
 Such structures in turn yield additional storage overhead and take a toll on index maintenance~\cite{YS17}.
 Recent works on spatial indices~\cite{OTH+17,TLB+21} mostly focus on accelerating query speed at the cost of even higher storage overhead.
 As depicted in Table~\ref{tab:storage-overhead}, R-Tree and Quad-Tree usually cost 10\% - 20\% additional storage overhead.
 This leads to significant dollar cost especially now that most enterprises move their data to cloud storage for better security and stability.
 Table~\ref{tab:cloud-cost} shows the cloud storage cost we collect from Amazon Web Services (AWS) EC2, the most popular cloud vendor.
 Such storage services are typically charged on a monthly or even an hourly basis, with additional fees for data transfer, which can result in unexpected bills for the users.

-With the wide adoption of open-source and shareable data formats including Apache Parquet~\cite{parquet}, GeoParquet~\cite{geoparquet}, Delta Lake~\cite{deltalake} and Apache Iceberg~\cite{iceberg}, and the emergence of modern hardware such as SSD and Non-Volatile Memory, many DBMSs shift their attentions to utilizing the increasing hardware bandwidth to bolster fast data scanning with the assistance of lightweight index structures.
-Several works in this field have proposed to leverage data synopses such as min-max, bounding box, and histograms~\cite{SK+13,HKI+18,YS16,YS17} from the indexed data to navigate queries to desired locations.
-They adopt a much simpler data structure, which brings down the cost of storing and maintaining the index.
-However, they compromise on query response time and cannot be easily tailored to geospatial data (e.g., polygons, trajectories, ...).
+On the other hand, as open data lake formats such as Apache Parquet~\cite{parquet} and GeoParquet~\cite{geoparquet}, become widely adopted, and as the trend to separate storage and computation layers in the cloud continues, researchers and practitioners are increasingly focusing their efforts on leveraging lightweight index structures.
+This strategy is aimed at enhancing data skipping efficiency at the storage level.
+Several works leverage data synopses such as min-max, bounding box, and histograms~\cite{SK+13,HKI+18,YS16,YS17} from the indexed data to navigate queries.
+They adopt much simpler data structure, which bring down the cost of storing and maintaining the index.
+However, they compromise on query response time and cannot be easily tailored to geospatial data (e.g., polygons, trajectories, etc.).